 Let’s be sensible.
 We don’t like to waste food, cheese in this case, but we always are forgetful.

-If not, you can simply avoid eating the moldy part of the gorgonzola by cutting off at least 1-inch around the spot.
+Most of the time, you can simply avoid eating the moldy part of the gorgonzola by cutting off at least 1-inch around the spot.

 Past Expiration Date

-But, we are doing the granny’s its-still-all-good fashion for not wasting food.
+But practically, most people are doing the granny’s its-still-all-good fashion for not wasting food.

 What if you want to store them for later use, slightly longer than a few weeks?
 Guess what, just freeze it.